Upon successful completion of Calvin's education program, candidates are eligible for the Michigan Teaching Certificate.

 - Official transcripts

-- A copy of the Michigan Teaching Certificate
+- A copy of your Michigan Teaching Certificate

 - Criminal background check and/or fingerprinting

-- Validation that the candidate has completed a college program—send verification forms to the Calvin College Certification Coordinator (fax forms to (616) 526-6505 or email to firstname.lastname@example.org.
-If emailing, only include the last four digits of your social security number)
+- Validation that the candidate has completed a college program—send verification forms to the Calvin University certification coordinator (Email forms to firstname.lastname@example.org.
+If the form asks for your social security number, only include the last four digits.)

 If you obtain the Michigan certificate, most states and provinces will give you a temporary license allowing you to begin teaching immediately while any of the above additional requirements are completed.